flyapen/mpconverter/README.md

 # Use
 The only requirement for running the converter is a Java 1.5+ runtime.
 Run `mpconv.sh <mp.zip|mp.tgz|mp.tar.gz|directory>` and follow the instructions.

+The `mpconv.sh` wrapper script does not run on Mac OS X platforms.
+Please use `java -jar mpconverter_2.9.2-1.0-one-jar.jar <arg>` instead.

 # Notes
 Running the converter on a directory will rewrite or create the manifest *in place*.
 Please keep a copy if you need the original package.
 Passing in a zip or tgz however leaves the original media package untouched.